getsentry/sentry.engineering/data/blog/splitting-production-databases-with-minimal-downtime.md

 Because each application pod includes a `pgbouncer` our final result looks like:

 ![physical separation and cutover part three](/images/splitting-production-databases-with-minimal-downtime/physical-separation-pt3.png)

-We’ve done a few of these splits now and can complete them in a mostly automated fashion.

 ## In closing